 Each set features five amounts expressed in U.S. dollars, compare them and write them in the increasing order in Part A and arrange the amounts in decreasing order in Part B.

 Kids are expected to compare the price tags of a set of items and order them in ascending order in the initial part of the pdf worksheets and arrange them in descending order in the latter part.

 Saving & Comparing American Money

-Recapitulate skills in comparing and ordering American money as kids determine the amount of money in six piggy banks, answer questions based on comparisons, and practice ordering money as well.
+Recapitulate skills in comparing and ordering American money with this printable practice set.
+Kids determine the amount of money in six piggy banks, answer questions based on comparisons, and practice ordering money as well.